gkhulbe4/fullstack_assignment_brainop/README.md

 # Fullstack Assignment: Brainop (Please read this before starting)

 *)Project Overview
-This repository contains the code for a fullstack web application named Brainop.
 The application utilizes a modular architecture with separate client and server folders.

 *)Installation
 - Navigate to the client folder and execute "npm install" to install project dependencies.